-You are passionate about teaching with comprehensible input, constantly reflecting upon and refining your practice, and you want to provide other teachers with that sense of power and eagerness to experiment and try new things.
+You are passionate about teaching with comprehensible input, constantly reflecting upon and refining your practice, and you want to provide other teachers with that sense of success and eagerness to experiment and try new things.

 You have been doing presentations at conferences and now want to grasp the differences between "presenting" or "demonstrating" and "training".

 You are looking for a training that will instill confidence in you as a coach, since coaching a teacher is so different from teaching a language.

-You need simple strategies to deal with resistance, “a ready answer” and a set of skills so that you can share the validity as well as the practice of CI to existing and new members in your district.
+You need simple strategies to deal with resistance, “a ready answer” and a set of skills so that you can share the validity as well as the practice of teaching with comprehensible input to existing and new members in your district.

 Your comprehensible story is ready to share with other readers, and you want to do basic formatting on the manuscript to make it reader-friendly and visually appealing.